abstracta/jmeter-java-dsl/docs/guide/README.md

 ```

 ::: warning
-`htmlReporter` will throw an exception if provided directory path is a non empty directory or file
+`htmlReporter` will throw an exception if provided directory path is a nonempty directory or file
 :::

 ## Check for expected response